palaksinghalaggarwal/CCD/README.md

-# Restaurant and Cafe Website
+# CCD - A Restaurant and Cafe Website

 Welcome to the Restaurant and Cafe Website project!
 This project showcases a modern and responsive website design using HTML, CSS, JavaScript, and Bootstrap5, featuring sections for locally crafted food services and free delivery options.